 Exchange or broker platform

-Now decide which type of platform you want to use for buying your bitcoins.
+Now decide which type of platform you want to use to buy Bitcoin with PayPal.
 Consider what you want to get out of your investment, and then find the service that best matches your aims from the summaries above.

 Buying bitcoin with PayPal : the final steps

-Alright, you’re ready to sign up and buy your first bitcoin.
+Alright, you’re ready to sign up and buy your first bitcoin with PayPal.
 Let’s get started.

 - Visit site and open a free account.
 Select a service from our list and click the link.
 Once you’ve arrived on your chosen platform, select the option to register an account.

 - Fill out personal details.
 Fill out the required details to register a new account.
 This will usually be your name, email address, and country of residence.
 On most platforms this form will also be where you set your account password.
 If not, then: